1Departments of Clinical Radiology, Graduate School of Medical Sciences, Kyushu University, Fukuoka 812-8582, Japan.

 Conclusion: The use of CBCT in addition to DSA offers potential for increasing the number of detected nodules, and the number of their feeding arteries at the right and caudate lobes.
 CBCT might improve the quality of TACE procedure for HCC than DSA alone.

-Keywords: Hepatocellular carcinoma; transcatheter arterial chemoembolization; cone-beam computed tomography; interventional procedure
+Hepatocellular carcinoma, transcatheter arterial chemoembolization, cone-beam computed tomography, interventional procedure

 Transcatheter arterial chemoembolization (TACE), an endovascular intervention for hepatocellular carcinoma (HCC), is an established treatment procedure performed worldwide along with other therapeutic techniques such as surgical resection and percutaneous treatment.
 It has many advantages such as less invasiveness, the ability to act on multiple lesions, and the ability to be utilized on lesions in areas where percutaneous treatment is anatomically difficult to perform.
 In recent years, treatment with superselective catheterization has become easier, thanks to the advances in angiography devices such as the microcatheter and micro-guide wire.
 Recent TACE treatment results, such as the local suppression rate and survival rate, are reported to have improved compared with previous results.[1-3]